[Note: we will be updating this report with videos, presentations and links to other articles.]

 - “From Idea to institution, the emergence of regulatory network in Iran” Dr. Seyed M.S.
 Emamian, Founder and Head of the Board of Governance and Policy Think Tank (GPTT)

-To open the OTT Conference OTT organised a public event in Geneva in partnership with foraus.
+To open the OTT Conference, we organised a public event in Geneva in partnership with foraus.
 The panelists were:

 - Keith Burnet (Chatham House) – on foreign policy